Analysis | Turkey’s Divide

 Opposition groups have denounced Erdogan as an autocrat intent on one-man rule.
 The constitutional changes mean he could potentially hold the reins until 2029, a decade longer than Ataturk was in power.
 His clampdown is a setback for the kind of civil liberties that are a prerequisite to joining the EU.
 Erdogan has also put pressure on the central bank to keep interest rates low, raising questions about its independence.
 Yet his party’s 15-year rule has been the longest period of political stability since the nation adopted a multiparty system in 1946, and he remains popular among poorer Turks whose living standards have risen.
 The country’s annual economic growth has averaged 5 percent during Erdogan’s control, with foreign investors pouring more than $50 billion into Turkish stocks and government bonds since 2006.

-• A Q&A on Turkey’s pivotal June 2018 election, and features on Erdogan’s economic policy, young voters and home town.
+• A Q&A on Turkey’s pivotal June 2018 election, and a series of stories on Turkey’s heartlands.

 • QuickTakes on the U.S. move to arm Syria’s Kurds, Turkey’s constitutional referendum, the role of the military, the reclusive imam Erdogan blames for the 2016 coup attempt, and the fight over his extradition.